Introducing Futures Pro (v2) APIs (Mainnet / Testnet)

 Request Parameters

 The API will respond with a list of objects in the data field.
 Each object in the list contains information of a single order.
 There's one exception, if you use only a single orderId, the data field of the API response will be simplified to a single object.
-If you want the API to respond with a list of only one object in this case, add a comma (,) to the orderId.
+If you want the API to respond with a list of only one object in this case, add a comma (,

 WebSocket